populse/populse_mia/docs/source/installation/virtualisation_pre_req_windows10.rst

 |

-Allow access asked by Windows firewall
+Allow access asked by Windows firewall.

 P.S: You have to make sure VcXsrv is running every time you to run a GUI via your Ubuntu linux distribution.

 3 - Dependencies Installation
 -----------------------------